Printout Header

 0x00, 0x00, 0x00, 0x00, 0x00, 0x06 : SECURITY_MANDATORY_LABEL_AUTHORITY

 Variable-Length SubAuthority: A variable length array of one or several (the exact count is stored at the beginning of the SID) sub authorities.
-A sub authority is represented by a unsigned 32-bit integers that is stored in reverse byte order (Big Endian).
+A sub authority is represented by a unsigned 32-bit integers that is stored in reverse byte order (Little Endian).
 The SID of a normal Active Directory account consists of 5 sub authorities, the first one has always the value 21, the next three blocks are the SID-'base' of the domain, and the last sub authority block is finally the relative ID of the account (the RID) which is unique in its domain.
 An example of such an account SID:

 An Active Directory account SID